The Splendors of Sicily

 We continue with a visit to the lovely garden at the home of Giulia Gravina, the secretary of the Etna Garden Club of Catania.
 Giulia and her husband, Michele, will be our hosts.
 The garden evolved in the 1990s with the help of landscapist Ettore Paternò del Toscano and had previously been a mandarin orange grove and a vineyard.
 Set on terraces with a 360° view of the sea and magnificent sun exposure, the garden features a diverse array of beautiful vegetation.
 This includes cistus, agaves, aloes, scented pelargoniums, lantanas, euphorbias, irises, cycads, and citrus fruits.
 We’ll have a light lunch together in the garden.

-We return to Taormina this evening, and you are free for dinner.
+Upon our return ot the hotel you are free for dinner.

 (Breakfast and lunch are included today.)